sba1/ontologizer/ReadMe.md

 ===========

 Ontologizer is a tool for identifying enriched Gene Ontology terms in lists of names of genes or gene products.
+Look at http://ontologizer.de for details and binary distribution.

 Building
 --------